gosherama/codeinstitute_m1/README.md

 Try to submit the form with all inputs valid and verify that a success message appears.
 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
+- You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ### 8.Deployment
 - describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku)
 - In addition, if it is not obvious, you should also describe how to run your code locally.
+---> run code locally using live server from within vscode.

 ### 9.Credits
 - Content